-When she arrived at her house (I beat her there, of course), I reached to take her book bag as she climbed out of her truck, and threw it against the back seat.
-“Come for a walk with me,” I said, taking her hand.
-I began to walk, and my unspoken message was clear: ‘you can walk, or you can be dragged, but either way you’re following.’
+When she arrived at her house (I beat her there, of course) I reached to take her book bag as she climbed out of her truck, and then threw it back against the seat.
+"Come for a walk with me," I said, taking her hand.
+I began to walk, and my unspoken message was clear: 'you can walk, or you can be dragged, but either way you're following.'

-She tried to pull away, but of course my grip was too strong.
+She tried to pull away, but my grip was too strong for her.
+Duh.
 I hauled her out behind the house into the woods, still in sight of the clearing.
-Now she was mad.
+By now she was mad.

-“Okay, let’s talk,” she said.
-It sounded braver than I knew she felt.
+"Okay, let's talk," she said.
+It sounded braver than she felt.

 "Bella, we're leaving."